Equal opportunities organisation:

 If you have a problem, please let us know.
 You can talk to your teacher, a student counsellor or one of our office staff.
 You can also make an appointment to see the school Director.

 Our school is a member of English New Zealand.
-If you have a complaint we haven’t been able to resolve, you may wish to write to our professional body and ask for assistance.
-The address is English New Zealand, PO Box 35283, Christchurch 8640.
-You can phone 03 386 1222 or email admin@englishnewzealand.co.nz
+If you have a complaint that we haven’t been able to resolve, you may wish to write to our professional body and ask for assistance using admin@englishnewzealand.co.nz

-If English New Zealand is unable to resolve your problem, or if you do not think your complaint has been dealt with adequately, you can contact the New Zealand Qualifications Authority (NZQA) if your complaint is about the The Tertiary and International Learners Code of Practice.
-You can contact NZQA by phone on 0800 697 296 or email qadrisk@nzqa.govt.nz.
+If English New Zealand is unable to resolve your complaint, or if you do not think your complaint has been dealt with adequately, you can contact the New Zealand Qualifications Authority (NZQA).
+You can find out more information at https://www2.nzqa.govt.nz/about-us/contact-us/complaint/education-provider/#e10734_heading1

 NZQA has produced a brochure for international students about the complaints process: http://www.nzqa.govt.nz/assets/Providers-and-partners/Code-of-Practice/int-students-make-a-complaint-updated.pdf